focus-editor/focus/LOG.md

     - Watch single open files (not in project folders) - but don't watch the containing folders because we don't want that
     - Have a user error log - with an icon in the title bar to toggle it
     - Ignore project folders which are children of another project folder?

-- BUG: When changing font size, it can be increased to a larger size on lower dpi screens
 - BUG: Cursor is not shown correctly in the scrollbar area
 - Don't highlight occurrences when they only contain whitespace and newlines (or CRLF)
+- BUG: when pressing shift + backspace, a selection is created because we're holding shift.
+This is confusing.
+Also it acts as a DEL.

 - File management:
     - Create new files: